 Your veterinarian needs to run blood tests before dispensing Atopica to be sure your pet does not have any hidden kidney, liver or heart problems or evidence of early cancer.

 Then your veterinarian needs to monitor your pet’s kidneys, liver and heart while it is on the medication.
-You need to understand as well, that the effects of cyclosporine sometimes appear in humans long after the drug was discontinued.
-I would suggest that blood tests be run a month and two months after the first dose to look for acute problems and twice a year thereafter.
+You need to be aware that negative effects of cyclosporin sometimes appear in humans long after the drug was discontinued.
+I would suggest that blood tests be run one month and two months after the first dose to screen for acute problems and twice a year thereafter.

 Checking for the potential of cancer is much harder.
 Novartis hints that when cancer occurs in pets taking Atopica, it only speeds the growth of cancers that are already present.
-Of course, that is impossible to really know.
-Veterinarians do not have any more good screening tests to detect early cancer than physicians do.
+That is not based on any scientific information I am aware of.
+Veterinarians do not have screening tests, short of biopsies from every organ, that might detect early cancer.
 About the best we can do is monitor your pet’s superficial lymph node size, and check its blood for the presence of any abnormal cells (Pre-leukemic syndrome).
 That only directly detects tumors of the lymphatic system and blood.
-Periodic x-rays or ultrasound examinations might also be helpful.
+Periodic x-rays or ultrasound examinations might also be helpful in select cases.

 Since kidney damage is the most frequent serious side effect in humans taking cyclosporin, it would be wise to periodically have your dog's urine and blood checked to keep tabs on its kidney function.
-I do not believe that making decisions based on the pet's blood BUN and creatinine levels are not enough.
+I do not believe that making decisions based on the pet's blood BUN and creatinine levels while on the medication are sufficient.
 By the time those values rise, the pet’s kidneys are already severely damaged.
-The tests that pick up ongoing kidney damage earliest are the urine protein:creatinine ratio and the urine microablinuria test.
+The tests that pick up ongoing kidney damage earliest are the urine protein:creatinine ratio and the urine microalbuminuria test.
 You can read about them here.
 These are the same monitoring tests suggested for humans taking cyclosporin.
 SDMA results are too erratic to be of much help.